jjingtang/JTang-CV/content/authors/admin/_index.md

 👩🏻‍💻 Create an interactive application for construction by intergrating AR and CNN

-⚽ Establish a system for acquiring sports data for further investigate
+⚽ Establish a system for acquiring sports data for further investigation

 🎮 A* algorithm